 Starting a career in any field can feel overwhelming.
 Thankfully, phlebotomy is a booming area in the healthcare industry.
 While this can make it easy to find a job quickly, you also have to consider how many others are looking for the same.
 When it comes to starting your career in this field, try to keep in mind what will make you successful from the start.

 Table of Contents

-When it comes to what employers are really ‘picking out,’ education and experience is key.
+When it comes to what employers are really ‘picking out,’ education and experience are key.
 If you’re a phlebotomy student, you’re already on the right track.
 But, make sure you’re taking the proper steps in your education to elevate yourself as someone who should get hired.
 What makes you better than another graduate?
-What makes you really stand out from someone else in your class?
+What makes you stand out from someone else in your class?

 First and foremost, consider exactly where you’re completing your training or schooling.
 Is the program you’re using accredited?
 Is it nationally, or even internationally known?
 Most employers will look at where you were educated in the field before anything else.
 So, be sure to choose a program that has a solid reputation behind it.
 You can do your own research when it comes to finding accredited training programs near you.
 Or, check for online accredited programs with great reviews.